Research Policy

 Scope

 All research is conducted against publicly accessible surfaces: web applications, public APIs, and openly available interfaces.
-We do not bypass access controls, compromise credentials, or run exploits.
-We do not perform actions that could destabilize a system or cause harm to its operators or users.
+We do not seek to gain persistent access to systems, exfiltrate data, or take actions intended to disrupt availability.
+We do not perform actions reasonably expected to destabilize a system or cause harm to its operators or users.

 When personal data is encountered during research, it is systematically redacted by our tooling.
-We retain only what is necessary to document the finding.
+We retain only the minimum necessary to document the finding, and delete research data once disclosure is complete.

 Process